Frequently Asked Questions

 Are snacks/lunch provided?

-Students are asked to bring their own lunch, snacks and water bottles.
+For all other classes, students are asked to bring their own lunch, snacks, and water bottles.
 On occasion, we might eat or drink tea from plants foraged from our outdoor classroom, under the direct supervision of our knowledgeable instructors.
 Please communicate with us if this is not something you feel comfortable with.
+Dependent on the students, we sometimes ask parents to send nut-free lunches.

 What gear is provided?